 - The KKK

-- Group Of Concerned Parents Getting Together To Spraypaint “RAPERS GO HOME” [sic] On The Garage Door Of That Sex Offender Who Just Moved In Down The Street
+- Group Of Concerned Parents Getting Together To Spraypaint “RAPPERS [sic] GO HOME” On The Garage Door Of That Sex Offender Who Just Moved In Down The Street

-Of course they failed to add that even after Joe’s amazing idea, he continued to be a widower who made starvation wages and still had to rely on medicaid and food stamps to support his two young children, and that Joe was fired a few months later for paging through a magazine he had not paid for, fell into a deep depression, drowned both his kids in a bathtub full of Dr. Thunder, and then blew his brains all over the wood paneling of his soon-to-be foreclosed upon trailer home.
+Of course they failed to add that even after Joe’s amazing idea, he continued to be a widower who made starvation wages and still had to rely on medicaid and food stamps to support his two young children, and that Joe was fired a few months later for taking a sick day, fell into a deep depression, drowned both his kids in a bathtub full of Dr. Thunder, and then blew his brains out.

 Now if you’ll excuse me, I have some gentle grassroots weeping for the future of humanity to catch up on.